martinthomson/quic-tls/draft-thomson-quic-tls.md

 This information is not used by TLS, but can be passed to the QUIC protocol as initialization parmeters.

-### The quic_transport_parameters Extension {#quic_transport_parameters}

-The `quic_transport_parameters` extension contains a declarative set of parameters that constrain the behaviour of a peer.
-This includes the size of the stream- and connection-level flow control windows, plus a set of optional parameters such as the receive buffer size.
+The `quic_parameters` extension contains a declarative set of parameters that establish QUIC operating parameters and constrain the behaviour of a peer.
+The connection identifier and version are first negotiated using QUIC, and are included in the TLS handshake in order to provide integrity protection.

 ~~~
    enum {